Advanced-Computer-Lab-2022/KIMOS/README.md

 # Tests 👀
-We tested all of our APIs using POSTMAN, we wrote the URL we wanted to test and provided the required data ( in the body of the request or in the query).
-And then, we check the response status and the data in the response and compared it with the data we expected getting from the database.
+We tested all of our APIs using POSTMAN.
+We wrote the URL we wanted to test, and provided the required data ( in the body of the request or in the query).
+And then, we check the response status and the data in the response and compared it with the data we expected to get from the database.

 # How to Use? 🧑🏻‍💻
- While you are at the parent folder
+ While you are in the parent folder
 1) Run the backend using `cd backend && nodemon server.js` or `cd backend && npm start server`
 2) Run the frontend using `cd frontend && npm start`